-One day, without warning, without my planning it and just as I’d learned how to wait, God told me it was time.
+One day, without warning, without my planning it, and just as I’d learned to be patient, God told me it was time.
 The day had come when I was to go into the cities and preach repentance, for the Kingdom of Heaven was at hand!
 God’s long-awaited Messiah was coming, the light of the world, and my moment of service was imminent.

-I trembled within myself; my knees knocked; a storm swept through my gut – a classic case of what you’d call stage fright.
+I trembled within myself; my knees knocked; a storm swept through my gut.
 I was finding out I was not as impregnable as I’d imagined myself to be.
 The wilderness seemed tame compared to the wild herds of society I must face and to whom I was now a stranger.

-I’m sure I created quite an impression, certainly more than I had ever intended or expected.
+I’m sure I created quite an impression.
 I’d forgotten what a wild-looking specimen I’d become.
 I’d grown used to my coat of camel’s hair and leather belt, and I liked my locusts and wild honey, even as those in the cities liked their bread and wine.
 To me, I was just a man like any other, and I was just as shocked at their appearance as they were at mine.

 Many responded in faith.
-It was very gratifying, and yet I purposed in my heart to never let my “success” go to my head because it was all the work of God.
+It was very gratifying, and yet I purposed in my heart to never let my “success” go to my head, because it was all the work of God.
 There is nothing a man has received that does not come from God.
 Even when they asked me if I was the Messiah, I did not give in to temptation but faithfully proclaimed that I was not He but only his humble messenger.
-Sometimes, when I saw the lostness of their souls and the hunger in their faces I wanted to be that One.
-Everyone’s looking for a leader, someone infallible to follow, and all of us are tempted to think we are that leader.
+Sometimes, when I saw the lostness of their souls and the hunger in their faces, I wanted to be that One.
+Everyone’s looking for a leader, someone worth following, and many of us are tempted to think we are that leader.

-But do you know what perhaps the hardest thing of all was?
-It wasn’t the being second best or my self-doubts, or even my reluctance that it was Jesus – my own cousin Jesus – who was the Promised One.
+One of the hardest things wasn’t just being second best or my self-doubts, or even my reluctance that it was Jesus, my own cousin Jesus, who was the Promised One.
 Think about it: if one of your cousins was, well, God, it’d make you think, too.
-But God did make it clear to me.
-And then, like a good Israelite, I sort of forgot.
-And before I knew it I was in prison for preaching the truth, while He was free and growing in favor.
-I hadn’t exactly counted on that, and though I knew better, I began to doubt again.
-I, who of all people should know, I who had seen the Spirit descend on Him in the body of a dove, doubted.
+What was even more difficult was that I hadn’t exactly counted on being thrown in prison, and so I began to doubt again.
+I, who of all people should know – I who had seen the Spirit descend on Him in the body of a dove – doubted.
 I even sent some of my disciples from prison to make sure of who He was.

 But even this wasn’t the most difficult thing.
-The hardest thing of all was accepting that my role was now over, and as quickly as it had come, like a flower in the wilderness, it was leaving.
-One day I was released from years in the wilderness and found myself in the public eye, preaching, baptizing, the center of the attention of all of God’s Chosen People, and seemingly the next day I withered.
-Both the high point of my life, and the beginning of the end.
+The hardest thing of all was accepting that my role was now over, and as quickly as it had come, like a flower in the wilderness, it was gone.
+One day I was released from years in the wilderness and found myself in the city, preaching, baptizing, and the center of the attention of all of God’s Chosen People, and the next day, seemingly, I withered.
 I was done.
 I was in prison, watching everything God had created me to prepare and usher in.

 All of these things were hard.

 And yet it was the easiest thing in the world to do because it was right.
 It was the very thing for which I was created.
 In the end, I played my part well.
-I had done all that God had commanded me to do.
+I did all that God had commanded me to do.

 If you will permit a man dead for nearly two millennia to speak to you today for but a few more minutes, to proclaim my one last sermon, I will continue.

-But Alas! for John the Baptist he was destined to be second best again.
-Just when Jesus said I was the greatest man among those born of a woman, just when I felt best about myself after someone told me what He’d said about me, He also said that even the least of you, even those who are least in the Kingdom of Heaven are greater than me.
+Jesus the Messiah said of me that I was the greatest man of those born to a woman.
+But He also said that even the least of you who are in the Kingdom of Heaven are greater than me.
 And indeed you are.
 I bore witness to the first coming of Christ, but you have already seen Him and must bear witness to His Second Coming.
 This requires patience like mine, but even greater.
-Each of you must live your life as if He’s coming back Today, with all His cloud of angels and glorious, blinding light, and yet you know that it may also be true that you will die before He returns.
-Pray for patience.
+Each of you must live your life as if He’s coming back today, with all His cloud of angels and glorious, blinding light.

 You are greater than I. I saw Him baptized with water, but you have seen Him crucified, resurrected, ascended, and seated at the right hand of the Father.
-This requires responsibility for this great knowledge, just like I had, only greater.
-For when God shows you His truth, like He did to me, He gives you an awesome responsibility to be righteous and speak the truth.
+You have a great responsibility for this great knowledge, a greater responsibility than mine for you have been given a greater light.
+For when God shows you His truth, like He did to me, He gives you the awesome responsibility to be righteous and speak the truth.
 These things aren’t just good ideas: they’re the Law.

 I had the Scriptures of the Old Testament, but you all have the entire Scriptures, the complete revelation of Jesus Christ.
 Go home and read them every day.
 God has given you His revelation that you might read it for yourselves and proclaim it to all.